natalieagus/50005/docs/OS/05-processes.md

 <img src="{{ site.baseurl }}/assets/images/week3/12.png"  class="center_seventy no-invert"/>

 <hr>

+# Appendix

+## Exec System Call
+The `exec` family of functions in Unix-like operating systems is used to replace the current process image with a new process image.
+The functions `execlp`, `execvp`, and `execv` are variants of this family, each serving slightly different purposes based on how they handle arguments and the environment.
+Here's a breakdown of their differences:

+1. **`execlp`**:
+   - **Function Prototype**: `int execlp(const char *file, const char *arg, ..., NULL);`
+   - **Behavior**: Searches for the executable named `file` in the directories listed in the environment's PATH variable.
+It does not require the full path to the executable if it's located in one of these directories.
+   - **Arguments**: Takes the name of the program to execute as the first argument, followed by a NULL-terminated list of character strings that represent the arguments to the program.
+This list must be terminated by a `NULL` pointer.
+   - **Use Case**: Useful when the number of arguments is known at compile time and the program to execute is in the system's path.

+2. **`execvp`**:
+   - **Function Prototype**: `int execvp(const char *file, char *const argv[]);`
+   - **Behavior**: Similar to `execlp` in that it searches for the executable in the PATH.
+However, instead of taking a variable number of arguments, it accepts an array of pointers to null-terminated strings that represent the arguments to the program.
+   - **Arguments**: Takes the name of the program and an array of strings as arguments.
+The array of strings must be NULL-terminated.
+   - **Use Case**: Useful when the number of arguments is not known at compile time, and the program to execute is in the system's path.

+3. **`execv`**:
+   - **Function Prototype**: `int execv(const char *path, char *const argv[]);`
+   - **Behavior**: Executes the program pointed to by `path`.
+Unlike `execlp` and `execvp`, `execv` does not search the PATH.
+You need to specify the full path of the executable.
+   - **Arguments**: Takes the full path of the program and an array of strings as arguments.
+The array of strings must be NULL-terminated.
+   - **Use Case**: Useful when the program's location is known and fixed, and you have an array of arguments to pass to the executable.

+Each of these functions does not return to the calling process upon successful execution because the calling process's image is completely replaced by the new program.
+If there's an error (e.g., the executable is not found), the function returns -1.

 [^1]: Because each process is isolated from one another and runs in different address space (forming virtual machines)
 [^2]: Heap and stack grows in the opposite direction so that it maximises the space that both can have and minimises the chances of overlapping, since we do not know how much they can dynamically grow during runtime.
 If the heap / stack grows too much during runtime, we are faced with stack/heap overflow error.
 If there’s a heap overflow, `malloc` will return a `NULL` pointer.